hectorplinio/katas/README.md

 This exercise simulates the growth of a school of lanternfish over a given number of days based on their reproduction cycle.

 For more details, please refer to the [README](src/simulateFishGrowth/README.md) inside the `src/simulateFishGrowth` directory.

+### Kata 10: uniqueValues

+This exercise creates a new array that only contains unique values from a given array.

+For more details, please refer to the [README](src/uniqueValues/README.md) inside the `src/uniqueValues` directory.

+### Kata 11: keyValuePairsToObject

+This exercise creates an object from an array of key-value pairs.

+For more details, please refer to the [README](src/keyValuePairsToObject/README.md) inside the `src/keyValuePairsToObject` directory.

 ## Development